harishdev17/SpringBootBackend/README.md

 spring.mail.host=smtp.gmail.com
 spring.mail.port=587
 spring.mail.username=your_email@gmail.com
-spring.mail.password=16 char app key such as abcd efgh ijkl mnop spring.mail.properties.mail.smtp.auth=true spring.mail.properties.mail.smtp.starttls.enable=true
+spring.mail.password= 16 char app key such as abcd efgh ijkl mnop spring.mail.properties.mail.smtp.auth=true spring.mail.properties.mail.smtp.starttls.enable=true
+redis.password= your redis db password
 ```

+#### Getting Keys/Passwords for Email, DB, etc.
-You can get the app key by navigating to google myaccount settings->search app passwords->give an app name-> create and copy the key
+Gmail 16 char App Key: You can get the app key by navigating to google myaccount settings->search app passwords->give an app name-> create and copy the key

+Redis Password: You can create a free db on [Redis](https://redis.io/).
+Once your db is created, click on the "Connect using Redis CLI, Client, or Insight" button.
+There you will be able to view your password (view/hide it using eye icon)

+## ⚠️ **NOTE:**
+**🚫 DO NOT PUSH** the changes made in `application.properties`, `RedisConfig`, and `FirestoreService`.
+🔒 _Keep your secrets safe!_ 🔒

+## 🚀 Live Demo
+🎉 The project is now LIVE!
+Check it out here: [HacktoberBlog Deployment](https://springbootbackend-onuz.onrender.com) 🌟